jitinsingla/MitoXRNet/README.md

-name same ho chahiye mrc and label ka, for mapping labels of nucleus ==2 and labesl of mito ==5 and rest all 0 Each 3D Image shape along any axis should be <=704. make sure both raw MRCs and Labels both are in .mrc format
+name same ho chahiye mrc and label ka, for mapping labels of nucleus ==2 and labesl of mito ==5 and rest all 0 Each 3D Image shape along any axis should be <=704. make sure both raw MRCs and Labels are in .mrc format

 Steps:
 #### Preprocessing: